kieker-monitoring/instrumentation-languages/README.md

 # Instrumentation Languages

-The application and system monitoring framework Kieker(http://kieker-monitoring.net/) provides measuring sensors (also called probes) to collect a wide variatey of information of running software systems including call traces and system utilization.
+The application and system monitoring framework Kieker (http://kieker-monitoring.net/) provides measuring sensors (also called probes) to collect a wide variety of information of running software systems including call traces and system utilization.
 While its main focus are JVM languages, Kieker also supports Perl and C. In addition students have integrated it in Delphi/Pascal, and there are realizations for C# and VisualBasic 6.
-Furthermore, it supports a wide variety of aspect weaving and interceptor technologies to introduce monitoring code without modifiying the original applications.
+Furthermore, it supports a wide variety of aspect weaving and interceptor technologies to introduce monitoring code without modifying the original applications.

 However, each technology must be configured separately, data records for the different languages must be reimplemented for every languages, and API modifications or